laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 ### Removed Helpers

+#### `DeclareVars`

+The "DeclareVars" helper has been removed without replacement.
+This helper was un-documented and allowed mutation/initialisation of view variables from the view layer, which is an ill-advised strategy.

 #### Flash Messenger

 The flash messenger view helper is no longer present in version 3 and has been migrated to a separate package: [laminas-mvc-plugin-flashmessenger](https://docs.laminas.dev/laminas-mvc-plugin-flashmessenger/).